bharath12b5/mvn-linux/Building-Hyperledger.md

 If your system is RHEL 7.2, you may follow [Building outside of Vagrant](http://hyperledger-fabric.readthedocs.io/en/latest/dev-setup/build/) section to install docker, rocksdb, pip, docker-compose as well as build base images.
 Then skip to the `Unit Test` below.

 ## Install Rocksdb and dependencies ##
-Rocksdb is an open source DB software used by Hyper Ledger.
+Rocksdb is an open source DB software used by Hyperledger.

 1) Install dependent software of  `Rocksdb`